Environmental racism in the United States: Access to public green space

 A study by sociologist Salvatore Saporito and Daniel Casey found that urban green space is generally distributed unequally across racial and economic groups.
 Low-income, people of color tend to live in areas with less vegetation than their white, wealthy counterparts.
 There is also a relationship between "city-level racial and economic segregation and differences in exposure to green space between the members of different racial and income groups."
 The more segregated a city is, the more likely it is that neighborhoods with large concentrations of racial minorities will have less green space than white neighborhoods.

 According to Ian Leahy, "the wealthiest neighborhoods have 65% more tree canopy cover than the highest poverty neighborhoods."
 Tree canopy cover is the measure of the percentage of the ground covered by a vertical projection of the tree.
 Inequities in tree canopy cover and the presence of urban green space arise from policies such as redlining.
 Redlining is the "historical practice of refusing home loans or insurance to whole neighborhoods based on a racially motivated perception of safety for investment."
 This policy affected mainly Black and Latino individuals, thus shaping the current urban green spaces.
 Redlined areas have less green space, are on average 2.6 degrees Celsius warmer than neighboring areas, and experience other environmental hazards, leading to discussions of heath disparities.

 There are few studies on the link between green spaces and health, but it is a rising concern with increasing urbanization and spatial planning policies of densification.
 There is one epidemiological study that was performed in the Netherlands that showed a positive link between abundant green spaces and better health mostly apparent among the elderly, housewives, and people from lower socioeconomic groups.
 Other small epidemiological studies show that green space is positively correlated with self perceived health, number of symptoms experienced, and mortality risk.
 The U.S. Department of Agriculture states that the relationship between urban green space and health is intrinsically related and recent studies show that immersion in natural landscapes can reduce stress and improve mental and social health.
 Research continues in underserved communities and the link of green space to health outcomes.

 The presence of green space in one's living environment has been found to have an important impact on physical and mental health.
 Green space can contribute to stress reduction and attention restoration, as well as improved social cohesion and increased physical activity.

-A proposal to develop a police training facility at the Old Atlanta prison farm in Atlanta, GA has resulted in community protest.
+A proposal to develop a police training facility at the Old Atlanta Prison Farm in Atlanta, Georgia has resulted in community protest.
 Opponents to the project would like to conserve the area as part of the 3500 acre South River forest (a large green space in southeast Atlanta), and they have said that the development is an example of environmental racism that will lead to increased police brutality against people of color.